What Is a Miscarriage?

-Threatened Miscarriage: Some degree of early pregnancy uterine bleeding accompanied by cramping or lower backache.
+Some degree of early pregnancy uterine bleeding accompanied by cramping or lower backache.
 The cervix remains closed.

 Many people are confused by the word 'abortion' in the term 'missed abortion'.
 As a result, the term is no longer commonly used.
 A missed abortion is more frequently referred to today as a delayed or silent miscarriage.
 This means that the embryo is no longer living (or was never fully formed), though the body has not yet shown signs of miscarriage.
 It is only classified in this manner, however, if it occurs before the 20th week of pregnancy.

-There are a few reasons that a missed abortion may happen.
+There are a few reasons why a missed abortion may occur.
 The majority of cases are thought to be due to abnormalities during cell division, though not much is known as to why this happens.
 A blighted ovum, which is where an egg is fertilized with the placenta and no embryo, is another cause for this condition.
 The other cause is a molar pregnancy, which is where the cells in the placenta grow out of control, creating a massive cyst.
 In both of these cases, the embryo cannot survive.

 There are a few ways that a missed miscarriage can be handled.
 One is to allow it to run its course and allow the body to naturally expel the embryo or fetus.
 The other option is to have a D&C procedure to get rid of the tissue.
 (See an ultrasound of a missed abortion.)

-Recurrent Miscarriage/ Pregnancy Loss
+Recurrent Miscarriage/Pregnancy Loss

 Defined as 3 or more consecutive first trimester miscarriages.
 This can affect 1% of couples trying to conceive.
 Recurrent pregnancy loss (RPL), habitual or recurrent abortions or miscarriages are diagnosed when three or more miscarriages occur in a row.
 About 5% of couples have two miscarriages in a row, and up to 2% have three miscarriages or RPL in a row.